-For people over the age of 20 it is highly advised that their cholesterol level be check at least once every 5 years.
-The screening test which is generally conducted is a blood test called a lipid profile.
+For people over the age of 20, it is highly advised that their cholesterol level be check at least once every five years.
+The screening test which is conducted is a blood test called a lipid profile.
 Medical doctors suggest that men aged 30 and above and women aged 40 and above need to be frequently screened for lipid diseases.
 The American Academy of Pediatrics highly recommended checking the LDL cholesterol level of kids between 9 and 11.

 The lipoprotein profile consists of:

 - HDL (high-density lipoprotein cholesterol considered as good cholesterol)